mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Listen," said the breeze.

-The whole world began to fade with her as I slowly came out of the dream.
+The whole world began to fade to darkess as the dream melted away and I slowly came back to reality.
 The room was dark save for a small curtained window on a distant wall that threw an infrared glow across the black marble floor.
 I touched the bruises from Tinpo's grip on my arm, still tender to the touch, and recalled his harsh voice as he locked me in this place.
-My face still had a residue from the grief I'd spilled upon myself, so I must have fallen asleep like that.
-What a mess I'd been.
+My cheek was caked with dust from the floor I'd been sleeping on, affixed there by the sweat and grief I'd spilled before sleep took me away from all this.
+I'd have bathed in a trickle of water if I'd been afforded such a luxury.

-The tiniest sounds were reverberating off the walls, loud enough to startle me: a short breeze through the window, a little milta scurrying about in search of food.
-Even the racing thoughts in my mind made a cacophonous buzz.
-All these quiet sounds amplified the sticky feeling on my skin such that I'd have bathed in a trickle of water if I'd been afforded such a luxury.
+The tiniest sounds were reverberating off the walls: a short breeze through the window, a little milta scurrying about in search of food, and the buzz of thoughts running through my head.

-<!-- left off -->

 I had prepared myself for Ulukoma, but not for the gnawing anxiety of sitting in a cell alone.
-The time was strewn together like a trance or a prayer, and I wondered if this silent time was meant to break the prisoner's perception of right and wrong before they were even spoken to.
+The time was strewn together like a trance or a prayer, and I wondered if all this silence was meant to break the prisoner's perception of right and wrong before they were even spoken to.
 I wondered if the senate would believe Melna.
-If they would ridicule her for allowing her jund to break into the senate and say such ridiculous things.
+If they would ridicule her for what I'd done.
 And where was the man who helped me?
-My accomplice?
-How did he think this would work?
-He couldn't have stood there distracting them forever.
+My accomplice, Fajro?
+Would he come to vouch for me as he'd promised?

 A door opened in the next room, waking me from the drone of the cell.
-I heard a female voice start to talk to the watchman and I listened intently through the wall.
-It might have been Melna's voice, but I couldn't be sure.
-The voices moved to the inner door which opened with a mechanical clink, and footsteps began to ring off the gray stone walls.
+I heard a man and a woman talking and I listened intently to their muffled voices through the door.
+Their tone and dialect were unfamiliar to me, but I'd already learned not to trust my own ears outside of Heiko.
+The two moved to the inner door and opened it with a mechanical clink, and footsteps began to ring off the gray stone walls.
 I stood up to see their faces, glowing by the lanterns they held to see me.

+<!-- left off -->

 "Liffa, you have a visitor," the watchman said.